ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

   - Bichard naturally has relatively small data volumes (10s - 100s of GB)
 - Duplication of data.
 Good CDC reduces/eliminates the risk of stale data.
 AWS provides CDC for DynamoDB and RDS.
 - Untested/unvalidated data while we work through the POC.
 Clear "internal" naming and communication across the team ensures this is not used for operational/user facing workloads
+  - limit access to Data Engineer/Analyst while prototyping.
+Insights to be validated before passing to external stakeholders, this helps build trust while in the POC phase
   - can be superseeded in future once ready for wider consumption